shafferma08/responsive-design/resources.md

 - **[Responsive Web Design](https://www.freecodecamp.org/learn/responsive-web-design/)** by freeCodeCamp: A free, comprehensive course on responsive web design.

 - **[Responsive Web Design Fundamentals](https://www.udacity.com/course/responsive-web-design-fundamentals--ud893)** by Udacity: A free course that covers the fundamentals of responsive web design.

----

-By exploring these resources, students can gain a solid understanding of responsive web design principles, media queries, and CSS units, and see practical examples of responsive design in action.